How to Monetize a WordPress Blog

 One more potential money-maker for your WordPress blog is the sale of online courses.
 Is there something you are particularly knowledgeable about or good at?
 If so, creating the opportunity for others to benefit from your expertise can be a smart move.

 Fortunately, WordPress has several Learning Management System (LMS) plugins that are specifically designed for creating educational options.
 Let’s take a look at one of the best tools for an online course.

 LearnPress has everything you need to set up courses, complete with quizzes, tests, and other activities.
 There are also many free add-ons that give you the option to set up communication forums, manage students, export courses, and configure prerequisite course settings.

 In terms of eCommerce, LearnPress is compatible with WooCommerce, PayPal, Stripe, and many other online shopping tools.
 While LearnPress is free, you may need to invest in some premium add-ons to achieve the checkout and payment experience you want.

-Make Money with Your Site on WP Engine
+Make Money with Your WordPress Site on WP Engine

-If you are advertising on other sites to drive traffic to your offers, considering implementing an ads.txt file to ensure you’re advertising where you mean to!
+If you are advertising on other sites to drive traffic to your offers, consider implementing an ads.txt file to ensure you’re advertising where you mean to!

 Fortunately, all of our plans are capable of hosting websites with lots of traffic and plenty of quality content.
 Check them out today to learn more!